space-wizards/docs/src/en/space-station-14/round-flow/proposals/changeling.md

 ### HUNGER
 A changeling will always be able to see its biomass count in place of its hunger status on the right side of the screen, and as this number lowers various negative effects occur such as...
-- Hunger will start with the changeling getting pop-up notifications that it's feeling hungry, its form rumbles, and its blood feels thin.
-No effects yet.

-- Hunger will continue with the changeling exhibiting outwardly visible symptoms such as coughing up blood, twitching, or having bloodshot eyes.
-Generally off-putting stuff that lets people know something is wrong without directly giving away that this is a changeling.

-- As hunger becomes more and more of a problem, more severe and obvious side-effects will occur, such as spasms, vomiting up large pools of blood, and other horrific stuff.
-These effects will alert the changeling that they are oncoming and would not be frequent, but if seen would tip off knowledgable crew that something is dangerous about their coworker, leading to them reporting it to security.
-Knowing these effects are from a changeling shouldn't be considered metagaming, but there should be other sources for these effects such as a disease.

-- Once a changeling's biomass runs so low that it can no longer sustain itself, it goes into a frenzy.
-The changeling will collapse onto the ground with an obvious popup visible to everyone nearby which tells the room what's going on, and then the changeling, no longer able to keep up the disguise, will unleash its true form in a last-ditch effort to get a meal.

-- A starving true form cannot revert into a humanoid form until it has consumed enough to stabilize itself, which would generally be a single fresh corpse, if it does not eat, it will take constant damage until it dies.
-The starving changeling still has costs to abilities but can use them regardless of whether it has enough biomass or not.
-Entering greater negative biomass simply accelerates the speed at which the changeling takes damage.
-If a starving changeling dies for any reason, whether that be bullets or well, starving, it will wither away into a pile of bloody bones and dust.
-Entirely unrevivable and removed from the round.
+- At 50 biomass, only popups visible to the changeling will occur.

+- at 25 biomass, outwardly visible symptoms but not dead giveaways will occur.

+- at 10 biomass or lower, there will be semi-dead giveaways that the changeling is a changeling, things like vomiting up blood or spasms.
+These can also be symptoms of deadly diseases or the eyeslug.

+- Once the changeling reaches 0 biomass, it falls to the ground and shows a big bold popup visible to everyone in the area, then turns into its true form after around 10 seconds.

+- A changeling with 0 or less biomass is considered "Starving" and cannot use recovery or transformation abilities, it takes constant damage that scales depending on how far into the negatives its biomass is.

+- If a starving changeling dies for any reason, it turns into dust after around 5 seconds.

 ## ABILITIES
 The changeling starts with a few free abilities and can unlock more at the cost of biomass.